This module provides an on site chat, located in a block.

 Update notes (important!)

-- If you are updating from a snapshot release older than November 2011, many configuration items have changed (few have been dropped).
+• If you are updating the 6.x branch from a release older than November, 2011, many configuration items have changed (few have been dropped).
 Although there are update functions which track the most important changes (also with the database), it is recommended to perform a complete uninstall cycle before copying the latest files to your modules folder and activating it again (you will lose all your prior settings).
 This will not repeat in the future, but there were some deeper modifications needed to fully comply with the Drupal 6 API.

 However, please take some time to check the new confguration options after an update.